COVID: SC warns against silencing people raising grievances on internet | Law-Order

 The bench is taking up issues such as projected demand of oxygen in the country at present and near future and as to how the government intended to allocate it to “critically-affected” states and about the monitoring mechanism to ensure supply.

-During the hearing, it observed that even frontline doctors and healthcare workers were not getting beds for treatment and the healthcare infrastructure inherited over past 70 years was not sufficient and the situation was grim.
+It observed during the hearing that even frontline doctors and healthcare workers were not getting beds for treatment and the healthcare infrastructure inherited over past 70 years was not sufficient and the situation was grim.

 The apex court said hostels, temples, churches and other places be opened for converting them as COVID-19 care centres.